How to notify E.ON Next when someone dies

 By email at bereavement@eonnext.com.
 Include the deceased’s name, address, account number (if you have it), and a brief explanation of the situation.
 Attach a scanned copy or clear photograph of the death certificate if you have one ready – otherwise follow up with it separately.

-Alternatively, E.ON Next accepts notifications through third-party services like Settld and Life Ledger, which let you notify multiple companies at once using a single submission.
-These services are free to use.
+Alternatively, E.ON Next accepts notifications through third-party services like Settld and Life Ledger, which let you notify multiple companies using a single submission.
+These services are free to use (Settld is free; Life Ledger offers a free tier for most notifications).

 What documents you’ll need